The Hamilton Amateur Astronomers invite you to join us this Friday, March 13th for our March monthly meeting!

 Download the latest issue or visit the newsletters section for past issues.

-Please join us on this Friday May 9 for our monthly meeting.
-Doors open at 7:00 pm and the meeting will begin as usual at 7:30 pm.
+Please join us on Friday October 17th for our monthly meeting.
+The meeting will begin as usual at 7:30 pm at St. Matthew’s-on-the-Plains Anglican Church at 126 Plains Road E. in Burlington.

 Continue Reading